GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Brass Cloak**, $25,000
 6 lbs.
 A cloak which seems to glitter as though the threads had brass interwoven into them, because they have.
 When the hood is worn while garbed with the cloak and basking in fair or bright lioght, *the wearer is subject to the effects of the Cloak of Radiance spell.
+The light enhancement effect reaches out 5 yards.
 No spellcheck need be made to maintain the effect.
 If an attack would qualify to damage the wearer's armor while the cloak is active- the cloack is made useless and the effect ends.
 If the wear is ever afflicted by magical darkness, a radiant attack, or spell sickness- the effect wears off immediately.
 Additionally, once used, it must be bathed in fair or bright light for att least as long as the effect ;asted before it can be used again*.

 **Crosse Lantern**, $250
 4 lb.